Licensed ACT gas fitter

 Only a licensed gas fitter can issue a gas compliance certificate in the ACT.
 This is someone who holds a gas fitting licence issued by Access Canberra.
 A general plumber without a gas fitting endorsement cannot legally do gas work or issue compliance certificates.

-At Revolution Plumbing, I hold both a plumbing licence and a gas fitting licence (Licence #2022722), so I can carry out the gas work and issue the compliance certificate in one visit.
-You do not need to hire separate tradespeople for the installation and the certification.
+At Revolution Plumbing, I hold both a plumbing licence and a gas fitting licence (Licence #2022722), so I do the gas work and issue the compliance certificate in the same visit.
+You are not hiring two people to finish one job.

 How Long Is a Gas Compliance Certificate Valid?